jaesto/Gem/README.md

 - `.twbx` files fail to open: Check the browser console for parsing errors and confirm the file isn’t blocked by the browser’s size limits.
+- Graph uploads but nothing renders: Open the console for validation errors.
+Gem enforces Tableau internal IDs (`Calculation_…`, `Field_…`, `Worksheet_…`) as node IDs and rejects edges that point to missing nodes.
+If you edit XML manually, keep those IDs intact—only the friendly captions should change.
 - Brand logo missing on GitHub Pages: Use the hosted path `/Gem/assets/gem-logo.png` or the relative `./assets/gem-logo.png` when serving from a custom domain.